As humans, we can be quick to make judgments, and these judgments are often based on how things appear at first glance.

 Shaming someone who is struggling with porn is the exact opposite of what that person really needs in order to overcome their struggle.
 Creating an “us vs. them” mentality hurts all of us.
 It further isolates the porn consumer, sometimes influencing them to turn to porn even more, and it prevents them from feeling they can share their story and receive compassion in return that can empower them to overcome their struggle.

 Not seeing those who struggle with porn as real, three-dimensional people hurts society because it can actually perpetuate the problem of a porn habit by preventing people from getting the help they need, further isolating them.

 Of course, on the flip side, partners of those who consume porn often experience intense feelings of hurt and betrayal.
 Partners deserve compassion, too, and a supportive community.

 Love, not shame, as the answer

 We aren’t trying to wipe porn from the internet.
-We aren’t focused on the religious or political approaches to fighting porn, and we aren’t a censorship movement.
+As a non-religious and non-legislative nonprofit, we aren’t focused on the religious or political approaches to fighting porn, and we aren’t a censorship movement.

-Rather, we acknowledge that this generation deserves a chance to understand exactly how porn kills love, how it damages the mind, and how it corrupts our world.
 We are all about decreasing the demand for porn through education.
-People have a right to know the damages that can result from consuming pornography.
+People have a right to know the harms that can result from consuming pornography.
+Many people in our society do not know that porn is not only harmful, but fuels exploitation.
 And, when given the facts, we believe that people will choose not to make it part of their life.

 The bottom line is porn consumers are not horrible, “perverted” people.
-They are humans with struggles, just like the rest of us.
-They may hate their porn struggle but feel unable to get out, or be afraid to ask for help.
+They are real humans with struggles.
+Some may hate their porn struggle but feel unable to get out, or be afraid to ask for help.
+Some may have no idea that porn fuels trafficking.
 After all, many were once kids who were confused by porn and did not know how to handle it.
-Many were taught lies about their own sexuality through abuse.
-Many are lonely and need a friend to hear them, be patient with them, and help them get help.

 You never know what someone has been through and why they act the way they do until you have heard their story.